brimdata/zync/design.md

 ```
 zapi query -I demo/etl.zed
 ```
-and we get...
+And we get this:
 ```
 {customerID:1,menuID:200,qty:2,total:3.98}
 ```
-Zinger sync would then sync this results --- which here is a single record but would more generally be multiple records --- by wrapping it in Kafka meta info and updating the cursor, e.g., as follows:
+`zinger sync` would then sync this result --- which here is a single record but would more generally be multiple records --- by wrapping it in Kafka meta info and updating the cursor, e.g., as follows:
 ```